FlexConfirmMail/Thunderbird/README.md

 ```

 `ParentProcessDir` is a special variable which will be expanded to the path to the directory Thunderbird is installed.
+`"%VAR%"` style is available only at the beginning of the path, for safety.

 ## For Developers